waveware4ai/importpy/README.md

 moduleC2.py of packageC
 member1, member2, classC = importpy('../../packageA/moduleA2.py', 'member1', 'member2', 'classC')
 ```
-I came up with this approach because I usually put unit tests in '__main__' of each module.
+I came up with this approach because I usually put unit tests in ''__main__'' of each module.
 Additionally, modules imported in this way can be executed independently regardless of the package structure.
 That's it....

 # History